 Wider cars mean drivers struggle to get in and out when parked – study

+People struggling to get out of cars parked in bays due to increasing size of vehicles

-Manufacturers have increased the width of vehicles despite the size of most UK car park spaces being unchanged for decades.
+Manufacturers increasing width of vehicles despite size of most car park spaces being unchanged for decades

 Drivers are struggling to get in and out of parked cars because of the increasing size of their vehicles, according to a new study.